michaelnmmeyer/mini/README.md

 This is a lexicon data structure implemented as a minimal acyclic finite-state automaton.
 Such a data structure supports the same operations as an ordered set (checking for the presence of a word, iterating over the lexicon in lexicographical order), but is much smaller due to the use of compression.

-The following shows the size of a few dictionaries before and after compression:
+The following table shows the size of a few dictionaries before and after compression.
+The `decompressed` column gives the size of the dictionary as encoded in a text file, one word per line.
+The `compressed` column gives the size of the corresponding automaton in memory.

     dictionary      language    decompressed  compressed
     ---             ---         ---           ---